 He illustrated the point with a situation he is aware of where a rancher has three sons.
 The eldest son works the ranch with the father, while the other two sons have pursued different careers.
-The family wants the oldest son to carry on with the cattle farm after the father is gone, but doesn’t want the younger brothers left out.
+The family wants the oldest son to carry on with the cattle farm after the father is gone, but doesn’t want the younger brothers left out of their share of an inheritance.
 So the rancher and his wife have a survivorship insurance policy, covering themselves and naming the younger brothers as beneficiaries.
 The oldest son pays the premiums.

 “Essentially, the older brother is prepaying the other brothers for their share of the cattle farm through the premiums,” said Eitel.
 “This will let him avoid having to take on a huge amount of debt when the parents pass in order to pay the other two for their share of the farm.”

-Life insurance proceeds can also benefit a surviving spouse.
-And from a business perspective, permanent life insurance offers the ability to access the life insurance policy cash value to assist with the business’s short-term cash flow needs.3
+Life insurance proceeds can also benefit a surviving spouse with final expenses and living expenses after a spouse’s death.
+And from a business perspective, permanent life insurance offers the ability to access the life insurance policy cash value during the insured’s life to assist with the business’s short-term cash flow needs.3

 Obviously, circumstances, just like individual farms, will differ.
 In some instances, life insurance may not be the answer to planning for a farm transfer.
 But it’s a tool, like a tractor or brush hog, which should probably be considered.